ryvoxr/notebook/misc/to-do.md

 TODO
-- Chem - p.
-108-109 53 and 55 (Friday)
-- Engl - Remebering Civil Rights

 DONE
 - Hlth - None
-- Phys - Halliday Ch 4
+- Phys - None
-- Econ - More contemplation
+- Econ - Incentives in the News
-- Stat - Display quantitative
+- Stat - More with Quant Dist
-- Calc - Limit Laws
+- Calc - Wksht
+- Chem - p.
+108-109 53 and 55
+- Engl - Discovering poetry